-The most valuable retail brand in Europe in 2016 was Nestlé, with a brand value of roughly 23 billion euros, followed by IKEA (approximately 17 billion euros).
-Nestlé also tops the list of the leading consumer goods companies in Europe, with a market capitalization of 239 billion euros.
-Based on turnover however, the German company Schwarz was the leading retailer in Europe in 2016, with 86 billion euros.
-Carrefour (67 billion euros) and Tesco (65 billion euros) were the second and third-largest retailers that year.
-With regard to market capitalization, Inditex came first, with a value of 94 billion euros.
-Tesco and Carrefour were ranked third and fourth in this list, whereas Schwarz did not make the top 10 of the market capitalization ranking at all.
+The most valuable retail brand in Europe in 2018 was IKEA, with a brand value of roughly 24.4 billion euros, followed by Nestlé (approximately 19.4 billion euros).
+Nestlé also tops the list of the leading consumer goods companies in Europe, with a market capitalization of 246 billion euros in 2018.
+Based on turnover however, the German company Schwarz was the leading retailer in Europe in 2018, with 96 billion euros.
+Aldi (73 billion euros) and Carrefour (62 billion euros) were the second and third-largest retailers that year.

 Although the majority of retail transactions still take place offline, online retail gained more and more prominence over the last few years.
-In 2015, the e-commerce revenue in Europe was valued at approximately 255 million U.S. dollars, but according to a recent Statista forecast this is expected to nearly double in the next five years, to approximately 430 million U.S. dollars.
-Whereas now roughly 310 million consumers purchase goods online, by 2022 this number is expected to increase to nearly 384 million.
+In 2017, the e-commerce revenue in Europe was valued at approximately 337 million U.S. dollars, and according to a recent Statista forecast this is expected to strongly increase in the next five years, to approximately 515 million U.S. dollars.
+Whereas now roughly 566 million consumers purchase goods online, by 2023 this number is expected to grow to just over 640 million.